 1. AJ Bell

 AJ Bell is probably one of the oldest investment providers out there.
-They have a longstanding history and they’ve maintained a great reputation through the years.
+It has a longstanding history and has maintained a great reputation through the years.

-They have quality customer service, and a wide range of investment accounts and options, including limited company accounts.
-There is a specified process for limited companies to go through, and they cater specifically to the UK in this capacity.
+AJ Bell is known for its excellent customer service and offers a wide range of investment accounts and options, including limited company accounts.
+There is a specific process for limited companies to go through to open an account and your business must be registered in the UK.

 ✔️ Affordable accounts

 ✔️Lots of investment assets to choose from

 ✔️ Excellent customer service